-Magenta is a purplish, pinkish color that is created by mixing colors blue and red in various amounts.
+Magenta is a purplish, pinkish color that has a few different versions.
+Magenta is created by mixing blue, light blue, violet and red.

-Magenta is an artificially created color first seen in the late nineteenth century in color printing.
-The name for the color came into use shortly after the (1859) Battle of Magenta , near the Italian town Magenta.
+The color Magenta used in printing named (printer’s magenta) is a slightly darker version of the color.
+It was first seen in the late nineteenth century in color printing.
+The name for the color came into use shortly after the (1859) Battle of Magenta, near the Italian town Magenta.

 Magenta has connections to the psychic world and psychic abilities.
 It is believed that being in the presence of magenta increases a person’s connection to their spiritual side and enhances any psychic abilities that they may have.